-It’s a tract of high-yielding land.
+It’s a documented tract of high-yielding land.
 And if you were white, an opportunity for agricultural growth — continuous wealth.
 America’s Black Belt Region has been historically known for its plantation lifestyles and overt acts of racism.
 Formerly dubbed the “Old Confederacy,” Southern counties from Eastern Texas to the Eastern Shores of Virginia relied heavily on Black soil and Black people to survive.
 Simply put: economic security for white land owners.

 Replacing slavery, the Black Belt is now honeycombed with substandard education, high unemployment, weak infrastructure and unfavorable health care options.
 To piece together this difficult dwelling system for Black people, these facts and figures help reveal why the region’s Black communities remain behind the digital times.
 Why the Black Belt coursed from cotton king to the nation’s largest poverty parcel.

 “So far as I can learn, the term was first used to designate a part of the country which was distinguished by the colour of the soil.
 The part of the country possessing this thick, dark, and naturaly rich soil was, of course, the part of the South where the slaves were most profitable, and consequently they were taken there in the largest numbers.
 Later, and especially since the war, the term seems to be used wholly in a political sense — that is, to designate the counties where the black people outnumber the white.”

 — Booker T. Washington, 1901